okta/okta-aspnet/docs/aspnet4x-mvc.md

 ## Accessing OIDC Tokens

 For your convenience, the Okta.AspNet library makes OIDC tokens available as user claims accessible from a controller in your application.
-The following is an example of how to access OIDC tokens from your HomeController:
+The following is an example of how to access OIDC tokens from your `HomeController`:

 ```csharp
 public class HomeController : Controller